aelvan/Imager-Craft/README.md

 ---

+Imgix support
+---
+Imager 1.6.0 added support for using [Imgix](https://www.imgix.com/) with Imager.
+When enabled, transforms will no longer be done on your server, instead Imager will create an URL based on [Imgix' URL API](https://docs.imgix.com/apis/url) and Imgix will do the job of transforming your images.
+This will eliminate all issues with execution timeouts and memory limits that people are running into when doing massive amounts of image transforms.

+For more info about how to set up Imgix support and what it can do, please read [the launch article](https://www.vaersaagod.no/en/support-for-imgix-in-imager-for-craftcms).

+---

 Caching and cache breaking
 ---
 When caching is enabled (`cacheEnabled` configuration setting set to `true`) transformed images are cached for the duration of the `cacheDuration` configuration setting.
 If an image file is replaced, the existing transforms will be deleted.
 If a file is moved, the transforms will also be regenerated, since Imager will not find the transforms in the new location.